laracasts/cypress/README.md

 file in your project root.
 To get you started, this file is a duplicate of `.env`.
 Feel free to update it as needed to prepare your application for your Cypress tests.

-Likely, you'll want to use a special database to ensure that your Cypress acceptance tests are isolated from your local database.
+Likely, you'll want to use a special database to ensure that your Cypress acceptance tests are isolated from your development database.

 ```
 DB_CONNECTION=mysql